 Developer Program Policies

-Please be aware that these policies pertain to your application/extension, henceforth referred to as "app", as well as any ads bundled or made available through the app.
-Note that these policies have the same meaning as in the Google Chrome Web Store Developer Agreement.
-Note also that there are additional quality guidelines that apply to Chrome Apps and Chrome Extensions.
+Please be aware that these policies pertain to your software, content, and digital materials created for use in connection with Google Chrome and distributed via the Chrome Web Store, including applications, extensions, and themes, as well as any ads bundled or made available through the product.
+These policies have the same meaning as in the Google Chrome Web Store Developer Agreement.
+There are additional quality guidelines that apply to Chrome Apps and Chrome Extensions.
 Be sure to check back from time to time, as these policies may change.

 Our content policies apply to your Product's content, including any ads it shows to users and any user-generated content it hosts or links to.
 Further, they apply to any content from your developer account that is publicly displayed in Chrome Web Store, including your developer name and the landing page of your listed developer website.
 Products that include content that may not be suitable for all ages should be marked "Mature" on the Developer Dashboard.